Daniel DeWitt Brown, Ph.D.

 About Me

 Through most of my childhood and teenage years, I planned to become an artist.
 Then I had two amazing teachers in biology who set me squarely on the path to becoming a scientist.
-After many many years of studying and training, I finally ended up with a PhD studying the genetics of heart development.
-I have since studied various biological systems at several different institutions.
-However I never stopped making art, which now largely comprises of woodworking, as it remains my primary hobby.
-I only rarely sell my work or do commissions, though I’m open to considering them and will take one on occasionally.
+After many years of studying and training, I finally earned a PhD studying the genetics of heart development.
+I have since studied various biological systems at many different institutions, including in the biotech industry.
+However, I never stopped making art, which now largely comprises of woodworking, as it remains my primary hobby.
+I only rarely sell my work or do commissions, though I’m open to considering them and will take one on rare occasions.
 However, I generally try to avoid doing this for money.
+One fulltime+ job is enough.

 Art

-Over the past many years I’ve been pretty obsessed with learning a new set of skills in various types of woodworking, particularly “intarsia”.
-I’ve also recently picked up stained glass.
-I previously did a lot of work with pan pastels and pastel pencils.
-I have also been done a fair amount of graphite pencil drawings, primarily commissioned pet portraits (I no longer do commissions).
+Over the past 8 years I’ve been obsessed with learning a new set of skills in various types of woodworking, particularly “intarsia”.
+I’ve also picked up a little stained glass.
+I previously did a lot of work with pan pastels and pastel pencils, and I have done a fair amount of graphite pencil drawings, primarily commissioned pet portraits (I no longer do these commissions).

 Most of my older 3D digital work revolved around using the free and opensource Blender 3D modeling and animation software and GIMP, which is similar to photoshop.
 And I’ve done a bit of 2D digital drawing using tablets and computer.